10 Ways to Keep the Mind Sharp as We Age

-Here are 10 activities you can incorporate into your life to help keep your mind sharp and your brain nourished:
+Here are 10 activities you can incorporate into your life to help keep the mind sharp and brain nourished:

 It has long been understood that the mind and body are interconnected.
 What benefits the body will benefit the brain.
 Regular exercise goes a long way to keeping the brain healthy.

 Reading is beneficial on many levels.
 When you read, not only do you absorb the information contained in the book, but the act of reading itself builds connections within the brain that make it more versatile.

 Many foods, including nuts, fish and red wine, have been linked to a healthy brain.
 But concentrating on an all-around healthy diet may be the best nutritional strategy for keeping the brain sharp.

 Maintaining an upright, un-slouched posture improves circulation and blood-flow to the brain.

 Whether it’s a masterpiece or a mere doodle, simply making a picture is an excellent workout for the brain.

 Music affects the brain profoundly, and has been linked to improved cognition and memory functioning.